 In keeping with the tradition of our Huguenot founders, Historic Huguenot Street supports education today through scholarships.
 These awards are offered to undergraduate and graduate students in collaboration with the Hasbrouck Family Association.

-The Charles J. Hasbrouck Memorial Scholarship, administered jointly with the Kenneth E. Hasbrouck family, is a $1,000 that may be divided if necessary.
+The Charles J. Hasbrouck Memorial Scholarship, administered jointly with the Hasbrouck Family Association, is a $1,000 award that may be divided if necessary.
 Applicants must be working toward a degree in Historic Preservation, Art History, or Architecture at Hamilton College, Columbia University, or the State University of New York at New Paltz.

-Kenneth E. Hasbrouck, Sr. History Scholarship, awarded every other year, beginning in 2001, awards one $1000 scholarship to a college student (undergraduate or graduate) studying the impact of Huguenot immigrants or their descendants on American culture and/or language, or on the history of Ulster County, New York, during the period 1600 to 1800.
+Kenneth E. Hasbrouck, Sr. History Scholarship, awarded every other year beginning in 2001, awards one $1,000 scholarship to a college student (undergraduate or graduate) studying the impact of Huguenot immigrants or their descendants on American culture and/or language, or on the history of Ulster County, New York, during the period 1600 to 1800.
 If the recipient produces a report or dissertation growing out of his or her study, a copy shall be furnished to Historic Huguenot Street.
 This scholarship is available for award in 2019, and applicants are encouraged to apply this year (the scholarship will be eligible for award again in 2021).

 The Lucille Stoeppler Baker Scholarship is one award of $1,500, awarded each annual award cycle.
 Applicants must be majoring in historical anthropology and have have an academic average above 3.5 for at least two years.
 Dr. Baker, who provided the bequest for this scholarship fund, was a longtime professor at Tompkins Cortland Community College in Dryden, New York.